III Corps (Ottoman Empire)

-The III Corps of the Ottoman Empire (Turkish: 3üncü Kolordu or Üçüncü Kolordu) was one of the corps of the Ottoman Army.
+The III Corps of the Ottoman Empire (Turkish:3üncü Kolordu or Üçüncü Kolordu) was one of the corps of the Ottoman Army.
 It was formed in the early 20th century during Ottoman military reforms.

+It lives on today as the 3rd Corps (Turkey), retained and reorganised as part of the post-1922 Turkish Land Forces.

 Formation

 Order of Battle, 1911

 With further reorganizations of the Ottoman Army, to include the creation of corps level headquarters, by 1911 the III Corps was headquartered in Kırk Kilise.
 The Corps before the First Balkan War in 1911 was structured as such: